NASCAR race at Talladega Superspeedway postponed by rain - WHIZ News

 TALLADEGA, Ala.
-(AP) — Thunderstorms Sunday forced NASCAR to postpone the Cup Series race at Talladega Superspeedway that was to mark the return of more fans to the track.
+(AP) — Thunderstorms washed out the NASCAR Cup Series race at Talladega Superspeedway, an event further dampered Sunday night when news broke that a noose was found in Black driver Bubba Wallace’s garage stall.

+Hours after Confederate flags were displayed outside the track — some flying from pickup trucks — in protest of NASCAR’s Wallace-led ban of the flags, the sanctioning body said it was made made aware of the noose late in the afternoon.

+“We are angry and outraged, and cannot state strongly enough how seriously we take this heinous act,” NASCAR said.
+“We have launched an immediate investigation, and will do everything we can to identify the person(s) responsible and eliminate them from the sport.”

 The race, which was pushed back to 2 p.m.
 CDT on Monday, is the first amid the coronavirus pandemic in which NASCAR opened the gates for up to 5,000 fans.
 Those in the grandstands were urged to seek shelter roughly 30 minutes before the scheduled start, leading to a two-plus hour wait.